kevgo/text-runner/DEVELOPMENT.md

 ## Deployment

-- commit version bump in `package.json` to master
+- bump version in `package.json` on master and commit
 - run `npm publish`